 At the beginning of the semester, roommates have the opportunity to sit down with their RA and discuss expectations in the room.
 It is important to fully engage in this conversation and give serious thought to your expectations and clearly communicate them.
 If issues arise, your RA is your best resource.

 Yes, once you have a room assignment you can post your room on Room Swap in My UAHome, which allows you to search for other available spaces and make or receive offers to swap rooms with a another student.
 Submitting a swap request does not guarantee that another student will be willing to swap with you.
-Accepted swap requests are subject to Residence Life approval.
+Accepted swap requests are subject to Housing & Residential Life approval.
 While we will do our best to accommodate as many accepted swaps as possible, we cannot guarantee that all requests will be accommodated.
 We do not condone the auctioning or selling of rooms and will not swap students who participate in such activities.

 Residence halls are all-gender with the exception of one all-female hall, Maricopa.
 All halls have gender-specific rooms and typically gender-specific floors or wings.
 A few halls have all-gender wings.
 Bathrooms are gender-specific, with the exception of Árbol de la Vida, Likins and Posada San Pedro, which have some gender-specific and all-gender bathrooms on each floor or wing.
 Locations of gender-specific and all-gender bathrooms are subject to change each year.